-Even though each new edition of Mill's System of Logic saw fewer references to the Course than the previous one (in the first edition there had been more than a hundred), the influence of Comte on Mill ran deep, to an extent that today is greatly underestimated (Raeder 2002).
+Even though each new edition of Mill’s System of Logic saw fewer references to the Course than the previous one (in the first edition there had been more than a hundred), Comte’s influence on Mill ran deep, the extent to which is greatly underestimated today (Raeder 2002).
 Mill’s Autobiography is quite explicit on this point as Comte figures much more prominently in it than Tocqueville with whom Mill had been in contact for a longer time.
 Conversely, Mill contributed much to the spreading of positivism.
-His book on Comte (Mill 1865) enjoyed a considerable success, and he [Mill] himself was sometimes considered a positivist.
+His book on Comte (Mill 1865) enjoyed considerable success, and Mill himself was sometimes considered a positivist.

 Soon after finishing the Course, Comte returned to his initial project and began outlining the System of Positive Polity.
 The Discourse on the Positive Spirit, which had served as the preface to the Philosophical Treatise on Popular Astronomy (1844), had already emphasized the social purpose of positivism and its aptitude to replace theology in politics and morality.
 But his encounter with Clotilde de Vaux would turn his life upside down and give Comte’s second career an unexpected twist.